rajezz/Dynamic-Form-Manager/README.md

-# Dynammic Form Manager
+# Dynamic Form Manager

 A Next.js application built on React with TypeScript to build and manage Forms.

 ### Application functionality:-

--   Role based access and functionality for both Admin users and End users.
+-   The application ensure role based access and functionality for both Admin users and End users.

 -   The admin user can do the following activities: